drwangusm/inter-rel-net-hockey/readme.md

 # Interaction Relational Network
 Code used at paper "Interaction Relational Network for Mutual Action Recognition".

+See section below for modifications to IRN for Hockey Penalty Dataset.

 It contains an implementation of our Interaction Relational Network (IRN), an end-to-end NN tailored for Interaction Recognition using Skeleton information.

 <div align="center">